Katarca/ITA-2022/README.md

 ### Content

 Content of this website includes:

-1.Basic description
+1. Basic description

-2.About JS
+2. About JS

-3.History
+3. History

-4.Timeline
+4. Timeline

-5.JS Today
+5. JS Today

 ### Tools